 Image: Claudia Brijbag

-2020 has seen the duo collaborate widely with writers and artists to produce audio visual works including “Annies” with Sivan Ben Yishai and Maren Kames for the Droste Literary Festival, “Bodies, Figurations, Worlds,” a series of queer educational films by professor Antke Engel, and “Beyond Possible” with Detroit based conceptual artist Jova Lynne Johnson as part of the Goethe Institut’s Virtual Partnership Residency program, which one the September EXP__ Goethe Chicago prize.
+2020 and 2021 have seen the duo collaborate widely with writers and artists to produce audio visual works including “Annies” with Sivan Ben Yishai and Maren Kames for the Droste Literary Festival, “Bodies, Figurations, Worlds,” a series of queer educational films by professor Antke Engel, and “Beyond Possible” with Detroit based conceptual artist Jova Lynne Johnson as part of the Goethe-Institut’s Virtual Partnership Residency program, which won the September EXP__ Goethe-Institut Chicago prize.
 In October they were able to return to the stage as musicians and sound designers for a performance of Sivan Ben Yishai’s text “Unsere Stadt aus Vogelaugen / Eine Gegenwartsbewältigung im Dunkeln” at the Münchener Kammerspiele.
 This piece is planned to be presented in Berlin, Frankfurt and Chemnitz in 2021.

 In 2019 they premiered their stage show “knowbody” at Studio Я – Maxim Gorki Theater, choreographed and directed a group of contemporary dancers called Clusterfuck for Peaches’ epic stage revue, “There’s Only One Peach with the Hole in the Middle,” and designed sound for “Du Verdienst Dein Krieg: 8 Soldiers Moonsick” written by Sivan Ben Yishai and directed by Sasha Marianna Salzmann.